 Everything you normally buy at the grocery store can be cooked at home using simple ingredients.

-Bake your own bread, make pasta, mix a batch of muffins, and blend mayonnaise.
-These frugal habits might take more time than picking them up at the grocery store, but it will save a lot of money.
+Bake your bread, make pasta, mix a batch of muffins, and blend mayonnaise.
+These frugal habits might take longer than picking them up at the grocery store, but it will save a lot of money.
 One of the simplest frugal tips from the great depression.

 39. Use Home Remedies

-Find a book at the second-hand store and utilize the recipes for things that might help modern medicine along.
+Find a book at the second-hand store and utilize the recipes for things that might help modern medicine.
 Grow an herb garden.
-There are some things that don’t need a visit to the doctor and can be treated with tea or spice.
+Some things don’t need a visit to the doctor and can be treated with tea or spice.

 40. Community Involvement

 Become more involved in the community.
 Churches have ample opportunities to get involved whether they are members or not.